 Pyogenic meningitis, also referred as bacterial meningitis, is a life-threatening CNS infectious disease affecting the meninges, with an elevated mortality and disability rates.
 Three bacteria (Haemophilus influenzae, Streptococcus pneumoniae, Neisseria meningitidis) account for the majority of cases 4,5.

 The epidemiological spectrum of pyogenic meningitis has changed in the last two decades in some countries due routine vaccination.
 Largely the use of the H. influenzae type b (Hib) conjugate vaccine for infants and the heptavalent protein-polysaccharide pneumococcal conjugate vaccine (PCV7) are good examples that explain the significant reduction on H. influenza and pneumococcal disease incidences.
 Near elimination of serogroup C meningococcal meningitis and H. influenzae meningitis has been documented in wealthy nations 3,4.

 The median age at diagnosis of bacterial meningitis has increased in the last decades as a result of children vaccination, although infants under 2 months of age have not experienced this incidence reduction 3.

-It is important to note that chronic and immunocompromising conditions were common predisposing factor for bacterial meningitis among adults, such as 5:
+It is important to note that chronic and immunocompromising conditions are common predisposing factors for bacterial meningitis among adults, including 5:

 - elderly patients (>65 years)